Pacaya Samiria National Reserve 3-Day Tour

 Briefing

-Explore the Peruvian Amazon in its purest form with our Pacaya Samiria National Reserve 3-Day Tour.
+Explore the Peruvian Amazon in its purest form with our 3-day tour in the Pacaya Samiria National Reserve.

-Staying at a jungle lodge deep in the rainforest, canoeing along Amazonian rivers, and spotting pink dolphins, monkeys, exotic birds, and other incredible wildlife make this a true adventure.
-Guided by local experts, you’ll explore one of the most biodiverse ecosystems on Earth in a safe, sustainable way.
+Staying at a lodge in the middle of the jungle, canoeing on Amazonian rivers and spotting pink dolphins, monkeys, exotic birds and more wildlife will make this experience a real adventure.
+Accompanied by expert local guides, you will discover one of the most biodiverse ecosystems on the planet in a safe and responsible way.

 Tour details